hutualive/non-recursive-make/README.md

 This means that their users have to pass the compiler a `-I/usr/local/include/MyProject/Foo` flag, since the compiler doesn't know about the MyProject/Foo subdirectory by default.
 In fact, the user has to include another compiler flag for every dependency that does this.

-But you don't do that, because you're better than that.

-(Please note that my rant is somewhat spoiled by the fact that the included copy of TinyXML2 (by Lee Thomason) does not use this project's namespace (i.e. something like `OneTrueMakefile::TinyXML2::TiXmlDocument`), since I didn't write the (excellent) TinyXML2 library, and instead I just dropped it into this One True Makefile project.
-I didn't change how namespaces work in TinyXML2 because I didn't want to muck around in the code too much, for fear of introducing a subtle bug somewhere.)

 Usage
 =====